The Learning Centre:

 It was author, historian, and biographer Michael King that said, “If you have a little extra parking, I err on the side of getting rid of it in favour of more greenery.”

 Whether or not the writings of Michael King are a part of your own syllabus, his philosophy about parking can also translate to smart financial advice to the majority of Canadians with a Tax-Free Savings Account.
-That’s because (according to research conducted by the Bank of Montreal in 2016) 65% of Canadians who have a TFSA, have them parked in cash accounts (as opposed to any type of investment) where they’re typically earning an average return of 1% or less a year.
+That’s because (according to the latest research conducted by the Bank of Montreal) 65% of Canadians who have a TFSA parked an average of $17,133 in cash accounts (as opposed to any type of investment), where they’re typically earning an average return of 1% or less a year.

 It doesn’t take a math teacher to figure out that after inflation, that’s a negative return.